SQM profits plunge again on lower lithium prices, slashes 2020 capex plan

-SANTIAGO (Reuters) - Chilean miner SQM, the world’s No. 2 producer of lithium, said late on Tuesday profits plunged by nearly half in the first quarter of 2020 as prices for the battery metal continued to freefall amid the spread of the novel coronavirus.
+SANTIAGO (Reuters) - Chilean miner SQM (SQMA.SN), the world’s No. 2 producer of lithium, said on Wednesday profits plunged by nearly half in the first quarter as prices for the battery metal continued to freefall during the novel coronavirus pandemic.

-Supply swamped demand earlier this year and the earnings of top lithium producers continue to be hammered by sliding automobile sales and the economic malaise caused by the pandemic.
+Supply swamped demand earlier this year, and now lithium earnings have tumbled further on sliding automobile sales and economic malaise caused by the pandemic.

 SQM posted a 44% drop in first-quarter net income to $45 million.
-The grim results prompted the company to slash its 2020 capex plan by nearly a quarter to $350 million, from $450 million previously, though it said its expansion plans remain on track.
+The company said health concerns around the coronavirus had also prompted it to put off $100 million in non-essential capital expenditures in 2020, or around one-quarter of its planned investment for the year.

-“Average lithium prices were almost 50% lower than average prices seen during the same period last year,” Chief Executive Ricardo Ramos said in the earnings statement.
-The tumble in prices dragged lithium revenue down 58%, the company said.
+“Average lithium prices were almost 50% lower than average prices seen during the same period last year,” Chief Executive Ricardo Ramos said in a statement, adding that sales of the white metal slipped more than expected.

+Sales to China, a priority market for SQM, dropped by 2,000 tonnes in the first quarter, Ramos said in an earnings call.The sharp fall in prices and lagging sales dragged lithium revenue down 58% versus the previous year, the company said.

-Gross profits from its high-profile lithium business, half of SQM´s business during the first quarter of 2019, now account for just 12% of its total, the company said.
+Gross profits from lithium operations, half of SQM´s business during the first quarter of 2019, now account for just 12% of its total, the company said.

+Ramos said he expected a recovery in China would ensure a strong third and fourth quarter, and allow SQM to increase market share as competitors falter.

+“We expect to sell more this year as compared to the previous one,” he said.
+“We are building inventory, and this will help us to have better flexibility.”

 SQM, which operates in Chile´s far-flung Atacama salt flat, said safety measures implemented early during the country´s coronavirus outbreak had spared it the worst.